ardiehl/emModbus2influx/readme.md

 Parameters for MQTT.
 If mqttserver is not specified, MQTT will be disabled at all (if you would like to use InfluxDB only). mqttqos and mqttretain sets the default, these can be overriden per meter or MeterType definition.

+__mqttstatprefix__:
+If defined, statistics about query times will be posted to mqtt.

 __mqttqos__:
 - At most once (0)